apache/airflow/contributing-docs/11_provider_packages.rst

   further split into sub-packages (for example 'apache' package has 'cassandra', 'druid' ... providers ) out of which several different provider packages are produced (apache.cassandra, apache.druid).
 This is case when the providers are connected under common umbrella but very loosely coupled on the code level.
+  Please note the separator of the provider-package ID is a period, not a dash like the package names in PyPI(microsoft.azure vs apache-airflow-providers-microsoft-azure).

 * In some cases the package can have sub-packages but they are all delivered as single provider package (for example 'google' package contains 'ads', 'cloud' etc. sub-packages).
 This is in case